 Tending to spread widely in a habitat or ecosystem.

 Tall Giant Hogweed

-The Giant Hogweed originates from the Caucasian Mountain in Asia and can be found in the temperate northern hemisphere or high mountains.
+The giant hogweed originates from the Caucasian mountain in Asia and can be found in the temperate northern hemisphere or high mountains.
 It has even been found in Ethiopia, which is rather South.
-This plant's height can reach from about 2,5 meters (8ft) to 5 meters (15ft) which gave it rightfully the name of Giant.
-Maybe it's reaching the 5 meters in its native habitat, because I've never seen Giant Hogweed plants around here so high.
+This plant's height can reach from about 2,5 meters (8ft) to 5 meters (15ft) which gave it rightfully the name of giant.
+Maybe it's reaching the 5 meters in its native habitat, because I've never seen such high plants around here.
 My own plants sometimes reach a height of about 3 meters.

 It's a perennial plant, which means it's not going to die after one (annual) or two (biennial) years, but it can live for a couple of years more, when left alone.

-The reason why we find the Giant Hogweed all over Europe and Canada/North America is because it was first introduced in Great Britain in the 19th century as an ornamental.
-I assume that if they had known then, what we know now about the Giant Hogweed's behavior, they would have left it where they found it.
+The reason why we find this hogweed all over Europe and Canada/North America, is because it was first introduced in Great Britain in the 19th century as an ornamental.
+I assume that if they had known then, what we know now about this hogweed's behavior, they would have left it where they found it.